Vector35/binaryninja-api/docs/about/open-source.md

     - [yasm] ([yasm license] - 2-clause BSD) used for assembling x86 and x64
     - [xed] ([xed license] - Apache License 2.0) used for disassembling x86, x64, and x16
     - [capstone] ([capstone license] - 3-clause BSD) used in the [PPC architecture module] as an example of how to wrap an external disassembler
+    - [flatbuffer] ([flatbuffer license] - Apache License 2.0) used in the binary format for the function fingerprint libraries

 * Upvector update library
     - [tomcrypt] ([tomcrypt license] - public domain)